lsst/LDM-493/_platforms.rst

 Digital Object Identifiers (DOIs) are a standard for identifying digital artifacts.
 A DOI is a universal identifier that can be resolved into a document’s URL.
 The resolved URL can even be changed if the resources home on the web changes.
-Thus a DOI acts as a permanent link.
+Thus a DOI acts as a permanent link to the artifact (in this case, a document).
 In science, Datacite is a common DOI provider.
 Although LSST could become a Datacite member and provision DOIs through Datacite’s API, institutions like LSST typically cannot guarantee the data longevity that is expected for DOIs.
 Instead, science archives can permanently archive a copy of a document and provision a DOI through Datacite to that archived copy.